mattzcarey/code-review-gpt/services/web-app/README.md

 npx sst secrets set GITHUB_ID sk_test_abc123
 npx sst secrets set GITHUB_SECRET sk_test_abc123
 npx sst secrets set NEXTAUTH_SECRET sk_test_abc123
+npx sst secrets set USER_API_KEY sk_test_abc123
 ```
+The `USER_API_KEY` found once you have deployed your API.
+Note: that the value of the key will change if you rename the API key.

 To run the development server locally: